4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

     rao_conj = rao.conjugate()

-Differentiate the RAO transfer function to obtain an RAO object that represents the degree-of-freedom's *n*\ th derivative:
+Differentiate the RAO's transfer function to obtain an RAO object that represents the degree-of-freedom's *n*\ th derivative:

 .. code-block:: python